-GSA Grounds does not use EPA Category 1 and 11 chemicals, and has reduced less toxic pesticides by 86% since 2007.
+GSA Grounds does not use EPA Category I and II chemicals, and has reduced less toxic pesticides by 86% since 2007.
+GSA Grounds also ceased using the herbicide glyphosate in 2016, joining in the trend in practice throughout the state of California of finding alternative, non-invasive methods.